syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/dapper.md

 ## Binding data using Dapper from Microsoft SQL Server via an API service.

-This section describes step by step process how to use `Dapper` to retrieve data from a Microsoft SQL Server using an API service and bind it to the Blazor DataGrid component.
+This section describes step by step process how to use Dapper to retrieve data from a Microsoft SQL Server using an API service and bind it to the Blazor DataGrid component.

 ### Creating an API service

 **1.** Open Visual Studio and create an ASP.NET Core Web App project type, naming it **MyWebService**.
 To create an ASP.NET Core Web application, follow the documentation [link](https://learn.microsoft.com/en-us/visualstudio/get-started/csharp/tutorial-aspnet-core?view=vs-2022).

-**2.** To use `Dapper` and access the Microsoft SQL Server database in our Blazor application, we need to install the [System.Data.SqlClient](https://www.nuget.org/packages/System.Data.SqlClient/4.8.6?_src=template) and [Dapper](https://www.nuget.org/packages/Dapper) NuGet packages.
-To add **System.Data.SqlClient** and `Dapper` in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install it.
+**2.** To use Dapper and access the Microsoft SQL Server database in our Blazor application, need to install the [System.Data.SqlClient](https://www.nuget.org/packages/System.Data.SqlClient/4.8.6?_src=template) and [Dapper](https://www.nuget.org/packages/Dapper) NuGet packages.
+To add **System.Data.SqlClient** and Dapper in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install it.

 **3.** Create an API controller (aka, GridController.cs) file under **Controllers** folder that helps to establish data communication with the Blazor DataGrid component.

 **4** In the API controller (aka, GridController), a connection is established to Microsoft SQL Server within the **Get()** method using **SqlConnection** which implements the **IDbConnection** interface.
 The SQL query string to retrieve data from the database is prepared.
-Using `Dapper`, the query is executed and data is fetched directly into a list of `Order` objects. `Dapper` automates the mapping process, eliminating the need for manual mapping using **SqlDataAdapter** and **DataTable** as shown in the following code snippet.
+Using Dapper, the query is executed and data is fetched directly into a list of `Order` objects.
+Dapper automates the mapping process, eliminating the need for manual mapping using **SqlDataAdapter** and **DataTable** as shown in the following code snippet.

 {% tabs %}
 {% highlight razor tabtitle="GridController.cs"%}